webix-hub/docs/data/desktop/backbone_routers.md

 }));
 ~~~

 As you can see the router shows the necessary view based on current document URL.
-After switching to "details" template, the application receives a hashbang url *localhost/myapp.html#films/id*
+After switching to "details" template, the application receives a hashbang URL *localhost/myapp.html#films/id*
 to show in it the ID of a currently selected list item.

 To have the app working we need to add a few extra lines of code: